- Album This song officially appears on the The Beatles (Mono) Official album.

 From Wikipedia:

-“Birthday” is a song written by Lennon–McCartney and performed by the Beatles on their double album The Beatles (commonly known as The White Album).
-It is the opening track on the third side of the LP (or the second disc in CD versions of the record).
-The song is an example of the Beatles’ return to more traditional rock and roll form, although their music had increased in complexity and it had developed more of its own characteristic style by this point.
-Surviving Beatles McCartney and Ringo Starr performed it for Starr’s 70th birthday at Radio City Music Hall on 7 July 2010.
+“Birthday” is a song by the English rock band the Beatles from their 1968 double album The Beatles (also known as “the White Album”).
+Written by John Lennon and Paul McCartney, it is the opening track on the third side of the LP (or the second disc in CD versions of the record).
+Surviving Beatles Paul McCartney and Ringo Starr performed it for Starr’s 70th birthday at Radio City Music Hall on 7 July 2010.

 Writing

-John Lennon said in his Playboy interview in 1980: “‘Birthday’ was written in the studio.
+Lennon said in his Playboy interview in 1980: “‘Birthday’ was written in the studio.
 Just made up on the spot.
-I think Paul wanted to write a song like ‘Happy Birthday Baby’ [sic], the old fifties hit.
+I think Paul wanted to write a song like ‘Happy Birthday Baby’, the old fifties hit.
 But it was sort of made up in the studio.
 It was a piece of garbage.”

-McCartney released a live version on 8 October 1990 in the UK, with a US release albeit only as a cassette on 16 October.
-The single reached number 29 on the UK singles chart.
+Paul McCartney released a live version on 8 October 1990 in the UK, with a US release albeit only as a cassette on 16 October.
+Originally appearing on Tripping the Live Fantastic, the single reached number 29 on the UK Singles Chart and number 3 in Italy.
 The B-side was a live version of “Good Day Sunshine“.
-McCartney also released a 12” single and CD single with those songs and two more tracks, “P.S.
-Love Me Do” and “Let ‘Em In”.
+McCartney also released a 12” single and CD single with those songs and two more live tracks, “P.S.
+Love Me Do” and “Let ‘Em In“.
 “P.S.
 Love Me Do” is a combination of “P.S.
 I Love You” and “Love Me Do“. […]

 We thought, ‘Why not make something up?’
 So we got a riff going and arranged it around this riff.
 We said, ‘We’ll go to there for a few bars, then we’ll do this for a few bars.’
 We added some lyrics, then we got the friends who were there to join in on the chorus.
 So that is 50-50 John and me, made up on the spot and recorded all on the same evening.
 I don’t recall it being anybody’s birthday in particular but it might have been, but the other reason for doing it is that, if you have a song that refers to Christmas or a birthday, it adds to the life of the song, if it’s a good song, because people will pull it out on birthday shows, so I think there was a little bit of that at the back of our minds.